redhatcloudx/transformer/README.md

 # Cloud Image Directory

-This is an experimental project and a work in progress with the goal of making it easier to find Red Hat Enterprise Linux™, Fedora and in the future a bunch of other linux images at various public cloud providers.
+This is an experimental project and a work in progress with the goal of making it easier to find Red Hat Enterprise Linux™, Fedora and, in the future, a bunch of other linux images at various public cloud providers.

 ## Components